matchmakeredlabs/matchmakeredlabs.github.io/_cards/card7.md

 ![Alt Text for Sample Image](/mmassets/MM-Simple.svg){: style="height: 20em;"}

-Collaborating with MatchMaker Education Labs is both supportive and rewarding:
+Collaborating with MatchMaker Education Labs is stress-free and highly-valuable:

 1. **No Barrier to Entry and Easy Implementation**<br/>**MatchMaker is turnkey**.
 By building on your organization's existing skills and technologies, MatchMaker is fits seamlessly into your work and/or business.
 MatchMaker integrates with your existing infrastructure.